-Aura Bogado is a reporter for Reveal from The Center for Investigative Reporting, covering immigration.
+Aura Bogado is a senior reporter and producer for Reveal, covering immigration.
 Previously, she was a staff writer at Grist, where she wrote about the intersection of race and the environment.
 She also was the news editor at Colorlines and a writer for The Nation.
 Her work has appeared in The Guardian, The American Prospect, Mother Jones and a variety of other publications.
 She holds a bachelor's degree in American studies from Yale University, as well as a certificate in indigenous peoples rights and policy from Columbia University.
 Bogado is based in Reveal’s Emeryville, California, office.

 Newly obtained data show that the U.S. government has detained more than 25,000 migrant children for longer than 100 days over the past six years.